bhisaac/5eFP/5eFP-SRD.md

 ## Selling Treasure
 Opportunities abound to find treasure, equipment, weapons, armor, and more in the dungeons you explore.
 Normally, you can sell your treasures and trinkets when you return to HQ ~, provided that you can find buyers and merchants interested in your loot~.

 **Arms, Armor, and Other Equipment.** As a general rule, undamaged weapons, armor, and other equipment fetch half their cost when sold in a market.
-This means you must sell two pieces of equipment in order to receive +1⛁.
+This means you must sell two pieces of the same equipment in order to receive any coins.
 Weapons and armor used by monsters are rarely in good enough condition to sell.

 **Magic Items.** Selling magic items is problematic.
 Finding someone to buy a potion or a scroll isn’t too hard, but other items are out of the realm of most but the wealthiest nobles.
 Likewise, aside from a few common magic items, you won’t normally come across magic items or spells to purchase.
 The value of magic is far beyond what simple coins represent and should always be treated as such.